 Biotechnology refers to the technological application which makes use of biological systems and living organisms to create or modify processes or products for particular use.
 The modern biotechnology utilizes innovative techniques those offer much more understanding as well as control over all living processes.
 Nowadays, this has a variety of applications, mainly in the fields of health care, environmental processes, agriculture, and industrial processes.
 There are a number of common applications of biotechnology, and some of them are enhanced gene therapy, enzymes, crops, and genetic screening which work as industrialized catalysts.
 We also use biotechnology in the fields of pollution control, forestry energy production, mining, aquaculture, and waste management.
 There are some risks in biotechnology as well.
 Colossal debates have emerged over the creation of genetically modified living beings because of the change of their regular compositions which can harm the balance of nature, ultimately leading to the dangerous results.

 Find more information about Graduate programs in biotechnology engineering in the link below.

-What are the Masters degree admission requirements for Civil Engineering in Drexel University?
+What are the admissions requirements for graduate program in Curriculum and Instruction from Northwestern University?